Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 8

 auditor of Dalgetys.
 Phoned Nancy and found great difficulty

-in saying anything, which could suit such an occasion.
+in saying anything which would suit such an occasion.
 Her

-voice sounded richly novel and young Ann spoke like
+voice sounded richly sweet and young Ann spoke like

 an adult.
 I was staggered.
 Went to The Rendezvous for